Poodle (Miniature)

 History

-The Poodle's history is as elegant as the breed itself, though there's some friendly debate about their exact origins.
-While some experts believe Germany was their birthplace (the word "pudel" is German for "to splash in water"), France has claimed them as their national dog, calling them "Caniche" or "duck dog."
-The International Canine Federation recognises France as their country of origin.
+The Poodle's history is as elegant as the breed itself, though there's some friendly debate about their origins.
+While some experts believe Germany was their birthplace (the word "pudel" is German for "to splash in water"), France has firmly claimed them as their national dog, calling them "Caniche" or "duck dog."
+The FCI officially recognises France as their country of origin.

-Originally, these weren't the pampered pets we often see today.
-Standard Poodles were serious working dogs, bred as water retrievers who would plunge into lakes and rivers to fetch downed waterfowl for hunters.
-Their famous "poodle clip" wasn't a fashion statement – it was practical workwear.
+Originally, these weren't pampered pets.
+Standard Poodles were serious working dogs, bred as water retrievers who would plunge into lakes to fetch downed waterfowl for hunters.
+Their famous "poodle clip" wasn't a fashion statement but practical workwear.
 The shaved areas allowed for easier swimming, while the puffs of hair left around joints and vital organs provided protection from cold water.

-The first Poodle clubs began forming in the early 19th century in England, France, and Germany, with the official breed standard established in 1936, cementing their place in the dog world.
+The first Poodle clubs began forming in the early 19th century, with the official breed standard established in 1936, cementing their place in the dog world.

 Traits & Characteristics